3 File Menu

-Exported CSV files can be opened in any text editors such as TextEdit or Notepad as well as spreadsheet software such as Numbers and Excel.
-Exported XML files can also inspected in text editors even though they are only intended to be imported in the grandMA 2 and Hog 4 consoles.
+Exported CSV, TSV and Lightwright files can be opened in any text editor such as TextEdit or Notepad as well as spreadsheet softwares such as Numbers or Excel.
+Exported XML format files can also be inspected in text editors even though they are not intended to be used that way.

-To export, go to the “File” menu, select “Export Fixture Data..” and specify the desired location and name of the exported file.
-Following this some exporting options are available as well as the ability to change the exported file format.
+To export, go to the “File” menu, select “Export Fixture Data..” and specify the desired location, type and name of the exported file.

 3.8.1 Exporting to grandMA 2